ashanb/kafka-relay-test/README.md

 ## API Endpoints

-### 1) Create Base Model Tables to Store (you can call this multiple times, but it will create only once)
+### 1) Create Base Model Tables to Store Event Data
+Can call this multiple times, but it will create tables and keyspaces only once.

 https://localhost:9443/relay/kafka/consumer/create-models

-### 2) Start Kafka Consumer (This will connect to existing kafka topic - iot-data, this run untill you recieve wake up signal)
+### 2) Start Kafka Consumer
+This will connect to existing kafka topic - iot-data, and this will run/wait untill it recieve wake up signal (singleton thread).

 **https://localhost:9443/relay/kafka/consumer/start**